vrchat-community/creator-docs/Docs/docs/sdk/migrating-to-a-newer-minor-unity-version.md

 createdAt: "2022-11-30T18:50:12.586Z"
 updatedAt: "2022-11-30T18:50:12.586Z"
 ---
-Occasionally, VRChat will update within major Unity versions.
+Occasionally, VRChat will update within minor Unity versions.

 Upgrading your projects between these is easy in comparison to major version switches.